About your LJC

 Who is involved?

 Each committee is supported by a community action officer from the community action team and a committee officer.
-The community action officers help to maximise local engagement in the work of the Local Joint Committee, support members of the committee to bring forward matters of interest or concern, and help to ensure that strong links are made with community based groups, organisations and activities.
+The community action officers help to maximise local engagement in the work of the Local Joint Committee, to support members of the committee to bring forward matters of interest or concern, and help to ensure that strong links are made with community based groups, organisations and activities.

 How do I get involved?